mailgun/documentation/source/faqs.rst

 Why not just use Sendmail + Postfix + Courier IMAP?
 **************************************************************************************************************

 You can but you should be aware that there is a constant battle raging between good and evil (i.e., spam) in the email universe.
 In order to be on the 'good' side of that battle and get your email delivered, there are numerous things you need to do.
 You need to have the right authentication infrastructure and register your IP and Domain appropriately.
-Also, you need to have a history of email sending that complies with ESPs rules in order to build a good reputation.
+Also, you need to have a history of email sending that complies with Mailbox Providers' rules in order to build a good reputation.

 Moreover, if you are going to receive, store and host emails, you better be prepared for maintaining this orchestra of software, take care of backups, hardware failures, security patches and monitoring.
 Stop kidding yourself, it's not 1998 anymore. :-)